MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 - [Learning with Counts](data-transformation-learning-with-counts.md)

- Count-based featurization is a more recent technique that you can use to determine useful features from large datasets.
-By using these modules, you can analyze datasets to find the best features, save a set of features to use with new data, or update an existing feature set.
+ Count-based featurization is a new technique that you can use to determine useful features by using large datasets.
+Use these modules to analyze datasets to find the best features, save a set of features to use with new data, or update an existing feature set.

 - [Compute Linear Correlation](compute-linear-correlation.md)